tuxford/chibios_hw848/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

-*** 1.1.0unstable ***
-- NEW: Better separation between the port code and the system APIs, now an architecture-specific "driver" contains all the port related code.
-  Port functions are no more directly exposed as APIs to the user code.
-- NEW: Added a configuration option to enable nested system locks/unlocks.
-- NEW: Improved the interrupt handlers related code.
-Now interrupts are handled in a very similar way for every architecture.
-Added macros and functions that hide the implementation details.

 *** 1.0.0rc2 ***
 - FIX: Removed unused variable "retaddr" from the Cortex-M3 port.
 - FIX: The macro THD_WA_SIZE was defined wrongly in the file